-B. Administrative Adjudication (Optional)
+Administrative Adjudication (Optional)

 In lieu of the hearing process, the parties may consent to have a Formal Complaint resolved by administrative adjudication as a form of informal resolution.
-Administrative adjudication is voluntary and must be consented to in writing by both parties and approved by the Title IX Coordinator as specified in Section XV.
+Administrative adjudication is voluntary and must be consented to in writing by both parties and approved by the Title IX Coordinator.

 If administrative adjudication is selected, the Title IX Coordinator will appoint an administrative officer.
-The Title IX Coordinator will see that the administrative officer is provided a copy of the investigation report and a copy of all the evidence transmitted to the parties by the investigator as specified in Section XIV.D.
+The Title IX Coordinator will see that the administrative officer is provided a copy of the investigation report and a copy of all the evidence transmitted to the parties by the investigator.